 It’s common knowledge that I am incapable of making decisions, but when my decorating mojo has disappeared, this gets taken to a whole other level.
 Minimalism or maximalism?
 Neutral tones or bold colours?
 And basically asking myself things like do I really need another plant? (to which the answer is yes, always).
 I’ve lost hours mindlessly scrolling the world wide web, hoping to be hit with all of the inspiration.
 As you can gather, not the most successful approach.

 But, you’ll be pleased to hear that I’ve done it, I’ve cracked the system.
-So, today I’m sharing 5 ways to rediscover your decorating mojo if, like me, yours has decided to go MIA too.
+What better time to focus on some home DIY, whilst we’re all #StayingHome?
+So, today I’m sharing 5 ways to rediscover your decorating mojo because if like me, your decorating mojo has decided to go MIA, then this will bring you back to basics.

 Set The Mood